hexxore/supple/README.md

-# supple
-testing monorepo here.
+# Hexxore Supple is a collection libraries.